-The school day begins at 7:40 am and ends at 3:15 pm Monday- Friday.
+The school opens for students at 7:45 am and ends at 3:15 pm Monday- Friday.
 Instructions begin promptly at 8:00 am.
 Students are expected to be in their classrooms and ready to begin the school day.

 Arrivals - Please make every effort to ensure your child attends school every day and arrives on time.
 If your child will be late to school due to scheduled appointments, please notify the office in advance.